UltimateForm/mordhau-rcon-suite/README.md

 These are the features that can be migrated:

-- playtime tracking
+- ingame playtime tracking
   - Night's playtime tracker has a weight system that be leveraged to establish plyatime titles priorities
-- player tags
+- ingame player tags
   - Night's CosmeticRanks supports a system of player ranks that fulfils almost the same purpose, it has some different behaviors on the configuration side but mostly should behave the same
-- migrating titles
+- ingame migrating titles
   - Night's CosmeticRanks support migrating ranks, these too are augmented by the weight system, no tooling is offered here to help you migrate this as it should be a simple manual process to configure it on Night's CosmeticRanks